-When the student withdraws entirely and the tuition refund is approved by the College as set forth above, student administration, community schools, and graduation fees will be refunded in total.
-Refund will be made for vehicle registration if the registration decal is returned with a written request for a refund of the campus access fee.
+When the student withdraws entirely and the tuition refund is approved by the College as set forth above, student activity, community schools, and graduation fees will be refunded in total.

 Death of a Student

 In the event of a student's death, all tuition and fees the student had paid for that term may be refunded to the estate of the deceased.